Nextdoor/cdk-pipelines-github/API.md

 - *Type:* <a href="#@nextdoor/cdk-pipelines-github.Runner">Runner</a>
 - *Default:* Runner.UBUNTU_LATEST

-The type of runner to run the job on.
+The type of runner that the entire workflow runs on.

-The runner can be either a
+You can also set the
-GitHub-hosted runner or a self-hosted runner.
+runner specifically for the `build` (synth) step separately.

 ---